Skip to content

 Navigating a Sea of Predatory Publishers

-Matt Lam1 year ago11 months ago03 mins
+Matt Lam1 year ago1 year ago03 mins

 Unlike legitimate society publishers, one of the red flags of a predatory publisher is insufficient communication with journal staff.
 Often, responses from predatory publishers leave you with more questions than answers.